Bottom bracket: Thompson

-The Thompson bottom bracket uses adjustable spindle cones and cups pressed into the bottom bracket shell like the Ashtabula bottom bracket.
-Unlike the Ashtabula crank, the non-drive side crank is removable, allowing for a smaller bottom bracket shell.
-Frames with either Italian or English bottom bracket shell diameters (independent of threading) may be fitted with Thompson bottom brackets.
+The Thompson bottom bracket uses adjustable spindle cones and cups pressed into the bottom bracket like the Ashtabula bottom bracket.
+Unlike the Ashtabula crank, the non-drive side crank is removable, allowing for a smaller bottom bracket.
+Frames with either Italian or English bottom bracket diameters (independent of threading) may be fitted with Thompson bottom brackets.
 Thompson bottom brackets are rare.
 The design is similar to a typical hub bearing and theoretically supports the load better but is hard to seal effectively against dirt and water.

 External bearings

-Many current designs are now using an integrated bottom bracket with outboard bearings.
-This is an attempt to address several issues associated with weight and stiffness.
-Because of the relatively small 1.37" (34.9 mm for ISO, or 36 mm for shells threaded to the Italian standard) diameter shell, designs that place the bearings inside the shell can either have large bearings and a thinner spindle, which lacks stiffness, or smaller bearings and a thicker spindle (such as the original Shimano Octalink), which lacks durability.
+Since around the late 2000s, several designs with integrated bottom brackets with outboard bearings have emerged.
+The sales pitch of these systems have been to enable reduced weight and increased stiffness compared to internal bottom brackets.
+Because of the relatively small 1.37″ (34.9 mm for ISO, or 36 mm for shells threaded to the Italian standard) diameter shell, designs that place the bearings inside the shell can either have large bearings and a thinner spindle, which lacks stiffness, or smaller bearings and a thicker spindle (such as the original Shimano Octalink), which lacks durability.
 External bearings allow for a large diameter (hence stiff) and hollow (hence light) spindle.
-They also offer more distance between the two bearing surfaces, which contributes to stiffness while allowing lighter components.
-A different approach would be to standardize on the larger BMX shell for all bicycles, or the BB30 standard originally introduced by Cannondale.
+They also offer more distance between the two bearing surfaces, which contributes to stiffness while allowing lighter components (but also may increase the Q factor).

+A different approach than to move to threaded external bearings could be to standardize on one of the larger diameter press-fit BMX shell standards for all bicycles, or the press-fit BB30 standard originally introduced by Cannondale.

 Several implementations of external bearings have been brought to market.